 If you have a question related to your teaching, our learning designers are happy to assist you.
-Please complete the form below to request assistance, and someone from our team will reach out to you soon.
+Please click the button below to request assistance, and someone from our team will reach out to you soon.

 Once you submit a request for instructional support, our team will ensure that you are connected with an expert that is ready to address your questions related to instruction and pedagogy.

 Get to know some of our team members that you could be working with below!

 My areas of expertise lie in survey design, quantitative methodology, workshop design, EDI pedagogy, mentoring, online teaching and learning, and TA training.
 I am proficient in SPSS, Formstack, the UB Learns Blackboard interface, and video editing software such as Panopto and HitFilms Express.